 To buy pension ‘lost’ during a trade dispute.
 Where an employee is absent due to a trade dispute, they may choose to buy extra pension to replace the amount of pension ‘lost’ during the period of the trade dispute.
 The amount of ‘lost’ pension is calculated as 1/49th of the pensionable pay 'lost' during the period of the trade dispute if the person was in the main section during that period, or 1/98th of the pensionable pay 'lost' if they were in the 50/50 section.
 An employee can commence an APC in this circumstance even if they are in the 50/50 section.

 If the employee has pre 1 April 2014 membership, they might wish to pay for the amount of ‘lost’ pension for a period of unpaid absence or trade dispute that falls in their final year of membership.
 This would mean that the final pay calculation for their pre-1 April 2014 benefits includes that period and could generate a higher final pay figure.
 This final pay figure would also be used in the underpin calculation for protected members, see section 17.
-A member protected by the 85 year rule might wish to cover the amount of pension ‘lost’ in respect of a period of authorised unpaid leave of absence.
+A member protected by the 85-year rule might wish to cover the amount of pension ‘lost’ in respect of a period of authorised unpaid leave of absence.
 If they do not do so, it could put back the date they meet the 85-year rule.

 If the Scheme member wishes to purchase extra pension in any of the above circumstances, they will need to sign a contract to do so.
 Both the payroll and L G P S administering authority must be notified of: